MELTING GIANTS

 August 2023

-This metal plate was put at the edge of the ice in September 2016.
-The picture was take in August 2023, 7 years later.
+This metal plate (lower left corner) was put at the edge of the ice in September 2016.
+The picture was take in September 2023, 7 years later.
 The edge of the ice is now at least 25 meter away and 5 to 6 meter lower.

 Some numbers and facts about glaciers and their decline: